Mampenda/javascript-sorting-demo/README.md

 It demonstrates algorithms like Bubble Sort, Quick Sort, and/or a simple pathfinding algorithm with a visual element (e.g., sorting numbers in an array and displaying them dynamically).

-## File Purposes:

-The code contains three types of files: an `HTML`-, a `css`-, and a `JavaScript`-file.

-`index.html`: Contains the structure of the page, including the button and container where bars will be displayed.

-`styles.css`: Provides the styles for the page, such as the layout and the appearance of the bars.

-`script.js`: Contains the logic for generating random bars and performing the bubble sort algorithm.

 ## How to Run the Code

 ### Locally